cherrera1208/reading-notes/code-301/class-02.md

   3. constructor > render > React Updates > componentDidMount > componenetWillUnmount

-  4. Where initializations requiring DOM nodes should be, and where remote endpoint data should be instantiated.
+  4. Where initialization requiring DOM nodes should be, and where remote endpoint data should be instantiated.
 Also, a good place for subscriptions.

 ### [React State vs Props](https://www.youtube.com/watch?v=IYvD9oBCuJI)